 - Aches or pains, headaches, cramps, or digestive problems

 - Excessive drinking or use of other mood/mind altering substances

 About Our Depression Treatment Center

-The Willows at Red Oak Recovery® isn’t just another substance abuse treatment program; it’s a program devoted to young women dealing with substance abuse, trauma, and a co-occurring mental health issue, such as depression.
+The Willows at Red Oak Recovery® isn’t just another substance abuse treatment program; it’s a program devoted to young women dealing with a co-occurring mental health issue, trauma, and substance abuse, such as depression.

 Whether drug and alcohol abuse led to your depression or you began self-medicating to escape the pain of a mood disorder, chances of successful long-term recovery are greatest when co-occurring conditions are treated together.

 To this end, we provide our female clients with truly individualized and integrative mental health support.
-Clients at Red Oak participate in conventional and holistic treatment modalities that focus on the whole body, including:
+Clients at The Willows at Red Oak Recovery® participate in conventional and holistic treatment modalities that focus on the whole body, including: